skku-comit/2024-1-AWS-developer-associate/week10/Sebyeol23/README.md

 - Ensures that the software can be released reliably whenever needed
 - Ensures deployments happen often and are quick
-- Shift away from “one release every 3 months” to ”5 releases a day”
-- That usually means automated deployment (e.g., CodeDeploy, Jenkins CD, Spinnaker, …)

 ## AWS CodeCommit